Find the Best Bulimia Treatment Programs and Dual Diagnosis Rehabs

 How Do You Determine the Best Inpatient Treatment Facility?

 There are also specialized treatment centers that focus solely on treating eating disorders.
-Though specialty centers are the most targeted and effective form of treatment, their high price tags and limited locations keep specialty centers out of reach for many people with bulimia.
+Though specialty centers are the most targeted and effective form of treatment, their high price tags and limited locations keep specialty centers out of reach for many people.